Modern Slavery Statement

 Sourcing

-Each year the Group’s global tea buying and blending team sources close to thirty-two million kilogrammes of tea from more than 350 different suppliers.
-Africa is our most significant sourcing region, alongside India.
+In line with our ‘For Better’ philosophy all our products are sourced responsibly.
+Each year our buying and blending team source close to 32 million kilogrammes of tea from more than 350 different suppliers.
+Africa is our most significant sourcing region, with around 42% of our teas sourced from Kenya and 12% from Malawi, the rest is sourced from different countries around the world, including India.
 Once raw tea has been sourced, tea is brought from origin to market via a supply chain that includes shipping, blending, packing, transporting, and product supply to supermarkets and other sales channels.

 OUR POLICIES IN RELATION TO FORCED AND CHILD LABOUR